Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Energy losses and evolution trajectories

 A nucleus $A$ with Lorentz factor $\Gamma < \Gamma_c^A$ at $z=0$ is stable, i.e. it is not photo-disintegrated during the Hubble time.
 This is easy to understand from the plots in Fig. \ref{fig:stability}.

-The critical Lorentz factor is defined by Eq. (\ref{eq:Gamma_c}) equating the photo-disintegration lifetime $\tau_A = (dA/dt)^{-1}$ and the characteristic time $\tau_{\Gamma}$ for changing of the Lorentz factor.
+The critical Lorentz factor is defined by Eq. (\ref{eq:Gamma_c}) equating the photo-disintegration lifetime $\tau_A = (dA/dt)^{-1}$ and the characteristic time $\tau_{\Gamma}$ for Lorentz factor changing.
 Consider as an example the forward-in-time evolution of $^{40}$Ca nucleus with the Lorentz factor $\Gamma < \Gamma_c$.
 From Fig. \ref{fig:stability} it is clear that such nucleus is stable: decreasing of the Lorentz factor goes faster than changing of $A$ and the nucleus slows down, with a further increase of $\tau_A(\Gamma)$.
-Thus, nuclei $A-1$ with $\Gamma < \Gamma_c^A$ cannot be produced by decay the $A \to (A-1) + N$ at $z=0$.
+Thus, nuclei $A-1$ with $\Gamma < \Gamma_c^A$ cannot be produced by the decay $A \to (A-1) + N$ at $z=0$.
 However, they can be produced at larger $z$.

 Consider now the backward-time evolution of the nucleus $(A-1)$ with Lorentz factor $\Gamma < \Gamma_c^A$.
 The Lorentz factor of this nucleus increases with $z$ quite fast as $\Gamma(z)={\mathcal G}(A-1,\Gamma,z_0,z)$, while $A-1$ remains practically unchanged, because $\tau_A^{-1} \ll \tau_{\rm pair}^{-1}$.
 Simultaneously $\Gamma_c^A(z)$ decreases with increasing $z$, because the intersection point of $\tau_A^{-1}$ and $\tau_{\rm pair}^{-1}$ is shifted to lower energies by a factor $(1+z)$.
 As a result at some {\it critical redshift} $z_c(\Gamma)$, determined by the condition $\tau_A(\Gamma,z_c) = \tau_{\Gamma}(\Gamma,z_c)$ the considered nucleus becomes unstable.